-The Master in Teaching Program Guidebook to Policies, Procedures and Resources serves as an introduction and reference guide for Master in Teaching Program (MiT) candidates and others interested in the MiT program and The Evergreen State College.
+This Master in Teaching Program's Guidebook to College & Program Policies, Procedures, and Resources serves as an introduction and reference guide for Master in Teaching Program (MiT) candidates and others interested in the MiT program and The Evergreen State College.
 Other published information about the MiT program is available in the MiT Catalog and in the MiT Student Teaching Handbook.